 Certificate of insurance: Tangerine World Mastercard

-No annual fee cards with mobile device insurance are very rare, and one of the best is the
+Cards that don't charge an annual fee but still offer mobile device insurance are very rare, and one of the best is the Tangerine Money-Back World Mastercard.

 Certificate of insurance: Scotia Momentum Visa Infinite

-Packed with high earn rates and $1,000 in mobile device coverage and 11 types of insurance, the Scotiabank Momentum Visa Infinite will earn you:
+Packed $1,000 in mobile device coverage and 11 types of insurance, the Scotiabank Momentum Visa Infinite also has excellent earn rates:

 - 4% cash back on groceries and recurring bill payments

-- 2% cash back on gas and transit
+- 2% cash back on gas, transit, rideshares, and food delivery

 - 1% cash back on all other purchases